 #17Goals at the 70th Berlinale

-With the 70th Berlinale, the Berlin International Film Festival is showing its commitment to the UN’s 17 Sustainable Development Goals.
-The festival is thus reaffirming its dedication to more sustainability and environmental protection.
+With the 70th Berlinale, the Berlin International Film Festival showed its commitment to the UN’s 17 Sustainable Development Goals.
+The festival was thus reaffirming its dedication to more sustainability and environmental protection.

-With the support of “Engagement Global”, there will be an exhibition dealing with the SDGs in the Potsdamer Platz Arkaden shopping centre during the 70th Berlinale.
-Numerous events will also be hosted in cooperation with further partners at the Berlinale Social Bus in the Alte Potsdamer Straße.
-In addition, numerous public and industry events around the theme of sustainability are being held by the festival sections, initiatives, and the European Film Market (EFM).
-Many of the films from the programme are related to the sustainability goals and provide insights into challenges of the future.
+With the support of “Engagement Global”, there was an exhibition dealing with the SDGs in the Potsdamer Platz Arkaden shopping centre during the 70th Berlinale.
+Numerous events were also hosted in cooperation with further partners at the Berlinale Social Bus in the Alte Potsdamer Straße.
+In addition, numerous public and industry events around the theme of sustainability were held by the festival sections, initiatives, and the European Film Market (EFM).
+Many of the films from the programme were related to the sustainability goals and provide insights into challenges of the future.

 17 goals for sustainable development